 The newly elected Conservative government in January 2006 announces its child care plan, which cancels the bi-lateral agreement on Early Learning and Child Care as of April 1, 2007.

-Day Nursery Centre’s 100th Anniversary Committee is formed in preparation of the upcoming 100th AGM in 2008 and anniversary in 2009.
+Day Nursery Centre’s 100th Anniversary Committee is formed in preparation for the upcoming 100th AGM in 2008 and its anniversary in 2009.